cryptopp-modern/cryptopp-modern.com/content/about.md

 description: "About cryptopp-modern - actively maintained fork of Crypto++ 8.9.0 with modern algorithms, calendar versioning, and regular security updates.
 Open source under Boost License."
 ---

-cryptopp-modern is an actively maintained fork of Crypto++ 8.9.0, providing a modern cryptographic library with contemporary algorithms, better code organization, and regular security updates.
+cryptopp-modern is an actively maintained fork of Crypto++ 8.9.0, providing a modern cryptographic library with contemporary algorithms, better code organisation, and regular security updates.

 ## Project Overview